 - ACTION + UP – Punch Up

 The game spices proceedings up if you press ACTION+ DOWN.
 This opens the Inventory menu.
 Sexy.
-This menu allows the player to use the cursor keys as a mouse (most MicroPC’s had mice) and select an inventory item or another action.
+This menu allows the player to use the cursor keys as a mouse (most MicroPC’s had a mouse?) and select an inventory item or another action.
 Which could have been assigned to other keys on your keyboard, but when you are at the cutting edge of game design, a user-friendly interface is second to designing everything for a joystick with one f@#!king button!

 The game also has a countdown, which is represented by the slowly dissolving Batman head in the Inventory screen.
 At first, we thought this would be representing the time it takes for the crims (Short for ‘criminals’, saves time when we type) to enact their plans, so time was of the essence.
-But Batman can eat junk food he finds on the ground like a hobo to restore his health, so maybe he is dying of hunger?
-Nevertheless, this is a major source of the game’s frustration, as every second you are fighting the terrible controls, Batman is slowly dying of Radiation poisoning/ food scarcity.
+But Batman can eat junk food he finds on the ground like a foraging piglet to restore his health, so maybe he is dying of hunger?
+Nevertheless, this is a major source of the game’s frustration as every second you are fighting the terrible controls, Batman is slowly dying of Radiation poisoning/ food scarcity.

 So with a control scheme that actively hates you, a timer that is working in tandem with the controls to personally defeat you, and music that wishes insanity upon you, the only fallback the game has is at least the graphics are pretty.
 Plus it is kinda neat that when you move from screen to screen, as this is represented that you are moving from panel to panel in a comic book.
 In the top left corner, there are hints for the puzzles in each panel, s@#t hints.
 Hints that would be better if they were not there, some painfully obvious, other needly obtuse to the point that it appears the developer randomly picked words out of the dictionary and threw them together.
 Some choice cuts: